AxaliaN/KonamiCode/axalian-konamicode/readme.txt

 Wordpress plugin to add the Konami Code to your site.

-Uses jQuery, and the great plugun from 8Bit (https://github.com/eightbit/konami-code).
+Uses jQuery, and the great plugin from 8Bit (https://github.com/eightbit/konami-code).

 After installing, go to the plugin settings and make some jQuery code to execute after the code has been entered!